sulaihasubi/sulaihasubi.github.io/index.md

   <li>Machine Learning models not always or muse be a complicated model</li>
   <li>Capability and desire to express complex issues in a simple and transparent manner.</li>
   <li>Be detailed oriented and understanding on how to drive a business competitive</li>
-  <li>Be detailed oriented and understanding on how to drive a business competitive</li>
+  <li>Be a strong analytical thinker with problem-solving and presentation skills.</li>
 </ul>